-Confused about voidable years and dead money in NFL contracts?
+Confused about what voidable years and dead money mean in terms of NFL contracts?
 Let us explain

 But the third year is a void year, and what Carson really got was a two-year deal that at its base is worth $10.4 million.

 The void year, in 2023, allowed Seattle to spread out the $4.5 million signing bonus — money the player receivers essentially the minute he signs the contract — over three years on the salary cap.
-Or, $1.5 million for each of the 2021, 2022 and 2023 seasons.
+Or, $1.5 million for each of the 2021, 2022 and 2023 seasons even though the total is paid in 2021.

 But, similar to Everett’s deal, Carson’s contract officially voids after the 2023 Super Bowl (the Super Bowl following the 2022 season) at which point Carson becomes a free agent and the only way he remains on the roster in 2023 is to sign a new contract with Seattle.